Learn More: Estate Tax Train Law in the Philippines)

 - Acquired during the marriage by donations or gratuitous transfer

-- Acquired by the right of redemption or by exchange with other property belonging to only one of the spouses.
+- Acquired by the right of redemption or by exchange with other property belonging to only one spouse.

 - They are purchased with exclusive money from the spouse.